Foundry-Workshop/party-unit-frames/README.md

 * Click on Quest in Quest Tracker to open Quest Details window.

 ## Features
-* Two skins for Unit Frames
+* Three skins for Unit Frames
+* Three filters for Unit Frames
 * Toggleable backdrop for Quest Tracker

 ## Screenshots